helium/HIP/0009-non-helium-hotspots.md

   in probation mode.
 Also helpful in general.
 Not quite sure what to set this for existing hotspots when upgrading the ledger gateway entries.

-- Add `count_golden_pocs` to gateway entries in the ledger.
-This is the count of pocs which a probationary hotspot maintains every time it successfully and verifiably transmits a receipt with an active hotspot.
+- Add `count_required_pocs` to gateway entries in the ledger.
+This is the count of pocs which a probationary hotspot maintains every time it successfully transmits a receipt with an active hotspot.

 - Modify existing ledger gateway entries to have `probation` flag set to false.